ichard26/ichard26.github.io/content/blog/2022-12-18-please-test-black-23.1a1.md

 - [Wrap implicitly concatenated strings used as function args in parentheses (#3307)][#3307]
 - [Fix a string merging/split issue caused by standalone comments (#3227)][#3227]

+Additionally, two other changes are currently not slated for promotion and will remain in the preview style until 2024, mostly since they were landed too late in the year to allow for enough testing.
+These are:

+- [For assignment statements, prefer splitting the right hand side if the left hand side fits on a single line (#3368)][#3368][^2]
+  \~ *available in 22.12.0+*
+- [Improve long values in dict literals (#3440)][#3440] ~ *available on main and in 23.1a1 only*

 ## "I want a *new* change to the stable style"

 If you want a change that's not covered by something in the preview style already (and